Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Outline of our algorithm

 The output of the dynamic program is a spanning tree $(V,S)$ and an LP solution $y$.
 We set $T:= \{ v\in V \mid |\delta(v)\cap S| \text{ odd}\} \triangle \{s\} \triangle\{t\}$, compute a cheapest $T$-join $J$, find an Eulerian trail from $s$ to $t$ in $(V, S \cupp J)$, and shortcut.
 To bound the cost of $J$ we will show that $(\frac{1}{2}+O(2^{-k}))y$ is a parity correction vector, where $k$ denotes the number of levels in our recursive dynamic program.

 Before we get into the details, let us mention one more subtle point.
 The busy cuts of previous levels can intersect several sub-instances.
 For a sub-instance on $U_2\setminus U_1$ with $s'=w_1$ and $t'=v_2$, we will only pass a busy cut $C=\delta(U)$ to this sub-instance if $U_1\cup\{s'\}\subseteq U \subseteq U_2\setminus\{t'\}$.
-For the other busy cuts $C$ (gray in Figure \ref{fig:outline}), the inequality $x(C)\ge 3$ will follow automatically from combining the LP solutions returned by the sub-instances.
+For the other busy cuts $C$ (gray in Figure \ref{fig:outline}), the inequality $x(C)\ge 3$ will follow automatically from combining the LP solutions returned by the sub-instances and the lonely edges.

-\subsection{The recursive dynamic program}
+\section{The recursive dynamic program}

 In this section we describe the dynamic programming algorithm in detail.
 We call the algorithm recursively with a fixed recursion depth $k$.
-Moreover, we have fixed coefficients $\lambda_1 > \lambda_2 > \dots > \lambda_k > 0$.
-We explain the choice of these constants depending on $\epsilon$ in Section~\ref{section:analysis_dp}.
+We also fix coefficients $\lambda_1 > \lambda_2 > \dots > \lambda_k > 0$.
+Before describing our algorithm, we first explain the role of these coefficients.
+Our dynamic program yields a spanning tree and an LP solution $y_1$ such that $\lambda_1 y_1$ is a parity correction vector, where $\lambda_1 = \frac{1}{2}+O(2^{-k})$.
+The LP solution $y_1$ will be a convex combination of LP solutions $x^*_1, \dots, x^*_k$ such that